 Yes, branch-to-branch connectivity is available in Virtual WAN for VPN and VPN to ExpressRoute.
-While VPN site-to-site is GA, ExpressRoute and point-to-site are currently in Preview.
+While VPN site-to-site is GA, ExpressRoute is currently in Preview.

 Does Branch-to-Branch traffic traverse through the Azure Virtual WAN?

 How is Virtual WAN different from the existing Azure Virtual Network Gateway?

 Virtual Network Gateway VPN is limited to 30 tunnels.
 For connections, you should use Virtual WAN for large-scale VPN.
 You can connect up to 1,000 branch connections with 20 Gbps in the hub for all regions.
 A connection is an active-active tunnel from the on-premises VPN device to the virtual hub.
 You can have one hub per region, which means you can connect more than 1,000 branches across hubs.